 We will consider Who thinks What about Why choices are made When we search for the path to Where we want to be.

-And, How that just might help us in Building Dynamic Relationships!
+And, How that can help us in Building Dynamic Relationships!

-Growth occurs when we push the artificial limit of where the internal axis lines end at the edge of who we currently are.
+Growth occurs when we push the artificial limit of where the internal axis lines end — which, are at the edge of who we currently are.
 As we stretch the boundaries, the result is a greater sphere of influence for the benefit of many.
-These spectrums of life stretch to infinity, if we have the courage to let our minds become open to the vastness of the universe and the unlimited potential of each individual!

 A Cowboy is a man of action and defender of principle.
-The introspection of a Poet tends to cast a soft and mellow hue.
+The thoughtful approach of a Poet casts a soft and gentle hue.
 Philadelphia is symbolic of friendship and brotherly love.
-When those attributes are absent in a relationship, a Lawyer uses the rules of the game to discover the facts, and just the facts, ma’am!
+When those attributes are absent in a relationship, a Lawyer intends to discover the facts, and just the facts, ma’am!

-He didn’t miss the mark by much; when it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.
-The arena I step into each morning is defined by tax law, which when interpreted within all the statutes is a little bit of black, a little bit of white and a whole lot of gray!
+He didn’t miss the mark by much.
+When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

 Fifty years after Dad’s observation, that natural curiosity has grown exponentially.
 The questions have become more focused and the intent is pure.
 I want to help YOU build something – special.